-During a 47-year career in the auto industry, Lutz had also been a senior executive at Chrysler Corp, Ford Motor Co and BMW.
+During a 47-year career in the auto industry, Lutz had also been a senior executive at Chrysler Corp, Ford Motor Co

 The announcement comes a day after GM shook up its sales and marketing operations in its home market for the third time in five months.

-Lutz was charged with overhauling GM's marketing efforts under former CEO Fritz Henderson, but he appeared to have been sidelined by Whitacre, a former AT&T executive brought in by the Obama administration.
+Lutz was charged with overhauling GM's marketing efforts under former CEO Fritz Henderson, but he appeared to have been sidelined by Whitacre, a former AT&T

 In late February, Whitacre named Stephen Girsky, a former investment banker, as special adviser and vice chairman in charge of corporate strategy, a move that raised questions about the tenure and role of Lutz.